What’s Hot And What’s Not in the 2019 Kia Lineup

 The compact Sportage is Kia’s second best-selling crossover with 72,824 units marketed in the U.S. during 2017.
 The latest major revision for the compact happened during MY 2016 and the Sportage hasn’t been revised since.
 The 2019 Kia Sportage aims to rectify the lack of attention Kia has been paying to one of its most important models.
 The upcoming mid-cycle refresh will, however, mostly impact the overseas models which are getting an all-new 1.6L diesel engine with a mild-hybrid system 48-volt battery.
 As far as the U.S. Sportage goes, only minor exterior and slightly more substantial interior changes are in the picture.
 A slightly revised frontal fascia will be accompanied by a new dashboard and a “frameless” 8-inch touchscreen display in more upscale models.
 A list of available features should remain the same, or very similar to that of the outgoing model.

-As before, the 2019 Kia Optima can be equipped with a selection of inline-four engines.
-The entry-level 2.4L 4-cylinder makes 185 hp and 178 lb-ft of torque and pairs with a 6-speed automatic transmission.
+As before, the 2019 Optima can be equipped with a selection of inline-four engines.
+The entry-level 2.4L 4-cylinder makes 185 hp and 178 lb-ft of torque and pairs with a 6-speed auto transmission.
 A middle-ground 1.6L turbo four moves from last year’s LX to this year’s EX trim.
-It produces 178 hp and 195 lb-ft of torque and pairs with a 7-speed dual-clutch gearbox.
+It produces 178 hp and 195 lb-ft. and pairs with a 7-speed dual-clutch gearbox.
 Finally, the most powerful 2.0L turbo four generates a healthy 245 ponies and 260 pound-feet of torque.
 Like the base engine, it too comes with a 6-speed auto.
 No changes to the powertrain department translates to unchanged fuel efficiency.
-Still, the 2019 Kia Optima does manage to move some of the previously optional high-end features to the standard equipment list, and that’s always a good thing.
+Still, the Kia Optima for MY 2019 does manage to move some of the previously optional high-end features to the standard equipment list, and that’s always a good thing.
+It’s exactly the opposite when it comes to the Optima hybrid, however.
+The facelifted hybrid version of the Korean’s intermediate car might be $2,980 cheaper than it was a year before (now starts from just under $29,000), but it loses the standard Harmon/Kardon sound system, navigation, and power seats among other things.
+They’re still available as options, but only through rather expensive $5,200 Technology Package.

 What’s Not In the New 2019 Kia Lineup